minhtran241/arxiv-citation-network/README.md

 ## 1. Introduction

-This project aims to analyze the citation network of ArXiv papers.
-We use Python to clean the data and create a Neo4j network to visualize and analyze the citation relationships between ArXiv papers.
+This project aims to analyze the citation network of arXiv papers.
+We use Python to clean the data and create a Neo4j network to visualize and analyze the citation relationships between arXiv papers.

 ## 2. Data Description

 The data was extracted from: [https://github.com/mattbierbaum/arxiv-public-datasets/releases/tag/v0.2.0](https://github.com/mattbierbaum/arxiv-public-datasets/releases/tag/v0.2.0).
 More exactly, we'll use the file `internal-references-v0.2.0-2019-03-01.json.gz`, which contains the list of papers and their references, all papers using their arXiv IDs and `oai-arxiv-metadata-hash-abstracts-2019-03-01.json`, which contains the metadata of the papers.

 The processed dataset is stored in JSON format.
-It contains metadata for ArXiv papers, including titles, authors, abstracts, and references.
+It contains metadata for arXiv papers, including titles, authors, abstracts, and references.
 The data is stored in two files:

 -   `data/oai-arxiv-metadata-hash-abstracts-2019-03-01.json`
 -   `data/internal-references-pdftotext.json`

 ### Neo4j Network

-Using Neo4j, we created a citation network for the ArXiv papers.
+Using Neo4j, we created a citation network for the arXiv papers.
 The nodes represent papers and categories, while the edges represent citation and categorization relationships.
 By running the Neo4j command:

 ```cypher
 MATCH (n) RETURN n